rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/august.md

 Welcome to the August 5, 2020 release of the rapyuta.io platform.

 ### Updates
-- Minor bufixes and improved validation for the rapyuta.io APIs
+- Minor bugfixes and improved validation for the rapyuta.io APIs